jcnguye/solarspell-dlms/README.md

 ### DB Migration

-To initialize the database with the proper schema, you must run the fallow command in the base directory.
+To initialize the database with the proper schema, you must run the following command in the base directory.

 ```bash
 python manage.py migrate